-In recent years, several groups have addressed special needs and concerns of the McCormick community.
+Student Advocacy groups address special needs and concerns of the McCormick community.
 They offer resources and challenges to the whole Seminary through forums and other events.
-Often they coordinate their energies among themselves and with Student Session and the other bodies of the Seminary on specific issues.
+Often they coordinate their energies among themselves and with the Master's Level Student Council and the other bodies of the Seminary on specific issues.

-The Student Session is committed to providing support and basic funding for Student Advocacy Groups.
-While involvement usually fluctuates with each the graduation and student turnover, most Advocacy Groups are active throughout the year.
-Students who wish to develop an official Student Advocacy Group revolving around a particular issue or concern are welcome and encouraged to do so.
-For more information on joining or starting a group, please e-mail the Session at email@example.com.
+The Student Council is committed to providing support and basic funding for Student Advocacy Groups.
+While involvement can vary with student turnover, most Advocacy Groups are active throughout the year.
+Students who wish to develop an official Student Advocacy Group revolving around a particular issue or concern are welcomed and encouraged to do so.
+For more information on joining or starting a group, please e-mail the Council at firstname.lastname@example.org.

 - Acts 10:15

 Gay, lesbian, bisexual and transgender concerns group.

 - Anti-Racism at McCormick

 Students doing anti-racism work in the McCormick community.